WHSBW/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md

 **Paul R. Wharton High School Student Newspaper**
 *For Laura Novello (adviser) and future Claude instances picking up this project*

-> **Version note (June 18, 2026):** This is the **v4.3** doc, rewritten after the
+> **Version note (June 18, 2026):** This is the **v4.4** doc.
+The Worker was
-> "classroom-reality sprint."
-It was reconstructed from session memory, not from
-> a live read of the Worker/CMS code, so items marked **⚠️ verify** should be
+> updated to v4.4 (password hashing) and that change is documented here straight
+> from the code we wrote and Laura tested live.
+The v4.3 sections below were
-> checked against the actual source before being trusted.
-Laura's corrections are
+> verified against the actual Worker + `cms/index.html` on June 18 and remain
-> authoritative — fix anything wrong and re-save.
+> code-accurate.
+Laura's corrections are authoritative — fix anything wrong and
+> re-save.
 >
 > **How this file stays current:** there are TWO copies — the local one at
 > `OneDrive/GitHub/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md`, and the one